relyd/modbussniffer/readme.md

 - Don't be tempted to add another master to the modbus and query the meter next to the charger.
 - For PowerBoost operation, it is not required that the mains voltage is connected to the N1-CT, hence it will not report any voltage or power data.
 - For a more permanent solution, a dedicated ESP32 with Tasmota running modbusmonitor would be a much better option.
 See https://github.com/arendst/Tasmota/discussions/18618
-- The best solution would be that wallbox would consider allowing pushing ALL known data to an Mqtt broker.
+- The best solution would be that Wallbox would push ALL known data to a user settable Mqtt broker.
+Thank you.
 - if you want to contribute, please help testing the Tasmota variant
+- See the ESP script for a simple ESP8266 modbus->mqtt bridge

 Additional information
 ----------------------
-Once steady, the buffer holds the following:
+Once steady, the following data can be observed:
 ```
 ====================
 READ Current at register 500A length 02